romashouckfamily/lab/syllabus/day2.md

-## 0. [15 minutes] Coding Challenge of the Day
-- Debugging worksheet

 ## 1. [45 minutes] Problem-solving methodology lecture
 - 30 minutes discussing problem-solving as a discipline: Go slowly, be patient, and identify what the issue is.
 - Last class we worked through concepts very quickly.
 We're going to review them today.